Careers With a Master of Liberal Arts

 From Soft Skills to Power Skills

 The technical skills you may have gained in a career-aligned undergraduate or graduate program are vital to launch a career, but they may not be sufficient to achieve your long-term goals.
-Business experts have long recognized that so-called “soft” skills like critical thinking, teamwork, and emotional intelligence are major contributors to management success.
-Today, there’s even a push to rebrand these competencies as “power skills” to emphasize just how fundamental they are to professional advancement.
+Sustaining success throughout your career requires something more: the ability to interpret, innovate, and inspire.

 If you want your idea to win in today’s fast paced, time-starved, and technology-driven workplaces, the ability to communicate and advocate your position coherently and concisely is a key differentiator.
 The MLA program helps you develop skills to better organize your thoughts, sharpen your points, and deliver a strong argument.